oscar-system/Oscar.jl/docs/src/Experimental/non_plane_curves.md

 ## Constructors

-We define a projective curve by an ideal of homogenous polynomials.
+We define a projective curve by an ideal of homogeneous polynomials.

 ```@docs
 ProjCurve